microsoft/Broadcast-Development-Kit/docs/how-to-run-the-solution-in-azure/storage_account.md

 - ***Redundancy***: Locally-redundant storage (LRS).
 - ***Allowed protocols:*** HTTPS only.

+> **NOTE:** You will need the `Blob SAS token` later to configure the project, so register it as soon as it is visible from the Azure portal.

 [← Back to How to Run the Solution in Azure](README.md#how-to-run-the-solution-in-azure)